 German Boxers have bigger and denser bones.
 They are the stockiest of the three Boxer types, so they look most similar to the Bullenbeisser.
 Their giant bodies are a nod to their ancestors’ origin as hunting dogs.

 The German Boxer must always have a 1:2 ratio between the length of its muzzle and skull size.
-The other two types of Boxer dogs must have a 1:3 ratio so have shorter muzzles.
+The other two types of Boxer dogs must have a 1:3 ratio, so they have shorter muzzles.

 American vs German Boxer Differences

 The biggest differences between the American and German Boxer are its size and wrinkles.